COR1999/covid_case/readme.md

 5. Attempt to add a new product with out number in stock filled out.
 Form should tell the user that this field is required. :heavy_check_mark:

 ### My Profile
+* Navigate to the my profile page
 1. Attempt to Update profile without First name.
-Form should tell the user the this field is required. :heavy_check_mark:
+Form should tell the user that this field is required. :heavy_check_mark:
 2. Attempt to Update profile without Last name.
-Form should tell the user the this field is required. :heavy_check_mark:
+Form should tell the user that this field is required. :heavy_check_mark:
 3. Attempt to Update profile without Phone number.
-Form should tell the user the this field is required. :heavy_check_mark:
+Form should tell the user that this field is required. :heavy_check_mark:
 4. Attempt to Update profile without Address line 1.
-Form should tell the user the this field is required. :heavy_check_mark:
+Form should tell the user that this field is required. :heavy_check_mark:
 5. Attempt to Update profile without Country.
-Form should tell the user the this field is required. :heavy_check_mark:
+Form should tell the user that this field is required. :heavy_check_mark:
 6. Click reset password button.
 Should redirects you to password reset page. :heavy_check_mark:

 ### Shopping Bag
+* Navigate to the shopping bag page by selecting the "View" button or clicking the bag on the navbar
 1. Click on back to shopping button.
 Redirects the user back to the home page. :heavy_check_mark:
 2. Click on the plus button to increment the quantity. quantity gets incremented. :heavy_check_mark:
 3. Click on minus button to decrement the quantity.
 Quantity get decremented. :heavy_check_mark: